-12. Sustainable procurement, circular economy and waste
+9. Sustainable procurement, circular economy and waste

 Earth Overshoot Day marks the date when our demand for resources exceeds what earth can regenerate in that year.
-In 2023, Global Earth Overshoot Day was the 2nd of August.
+In 2024, Global Earth Overshoot Day is 1 August, a day earlier than in 2023.

 For the UK, the picture is more worrying.
-In 2023, the UK's Earth Overshoot Day was the 19th of May.
+In 2024, the UK's Earth Overshoot Day was 3 June.
 The current level of consumption of materials is not sustainable and is the root cause of the triple planetary crises of climate change, biodiversity loss and pollution.